Air handler not cooling

 HVAC

-The answer to 'air handler not cooling' is that there could be several common causes, including a faulty thermostat, blocked air filters, refrigerant leaks, or issues with the compressor or fan motor.
-Symptoms may include warm air coming from the vents, the system not turning on, or the air handler running continuously without cooling the home.
+The answer to 'air handler not cooling' is that there are several common causes, including a dirty air filter, a refrigerant leak, a problem with the compressor, or issues with the blower fan.
+Symptoms may include warm air coming from the vents, the air handler running but not cooling, or the system cycling on and off frequently.

 Step-by-Step Guide